Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: INTRODUCTION

 \section{INTRODUCTION}

-Soft robots have gained popularity and demonstrated superior performance compared to traditional robots, especially but not limited to scenarios such as working in unknown environments~\cite{c1, Tang2023unknown}, delivering delicate components in medical industry~\cite{alici2018bending}, and handling fragile objects in the food industry~\cite{c4, dai2023soft}.
-These soft robots are typically powered by various soft actuators, and soft pneumatic actuators are the most widely used option~\cite{c5, c6} due to their lightweight, cost-effectiveness, and high power.
-However, soft robots also bring some disadvantages.
-Their high compliance induces nonlinearity.
-The nonlinearity of soft robots or soft materials present challenges for describing their stress-strain relationship and dynamical modeling.
+Soft robots have gained popularity and demonstrated superior performance and adaptability compared to traditional robots, especially but not limited to scenarios such as working in unknown environments~\cite{c1, Tang2023unknown}, delivering delicate components in the medical industry~\cite{alici2018bending}, and handling fragile objects in the food industry~\cite{c4, dai2023soft}.
+These soft robots are typically powered by various actuators, and soft pneumatic ones are the most widely used option~\cite{c5, c6} due to their lightweight, cost-effectiveness, and high power.
+However, partial differential equations (PDEs) governed dynamics of soft robots are highly nonlinear\cite{armanini2023soft}.
+Therefore, together with the complex nature of soft materials, identifying mechanical properties and representing the dynamics of soft robots are still challenging.

 The stress-strain curve of soft materials can be described by Hooke's Law~\cite{c7, c20}.
 The theory is valid when soft materials are under limited strains~\cite{c30}, but the predicted errors increase in higher deformations.
 Several hyperelastic theories are presented to address the nonlinearity of soft materials~\cite{c25, c8}.
 Hyperelastic theories show higher accuracy than Hooke's Law, especially in large deformations.
 Although parameters of hyperelastic models are provided in a recent work~\cite{c25}, hyperelastic theories complicate the kinematic or dynamic modeling of soft robots.
-In~\cite{c22, c23, Brojan2009large}, the Ludwick's Law equips elongation term in Hooke's Law with a fractional power, making it applicable to high deformations.
-The Ludwick's Law improves accuracy; however, to the best of the authors' knowledge, there is no systematic approach for determining the fractional power of the model.
+In~\cite{c22, c23, Brojan2009large}, Ludwick's Law equips the elongation term in Hooke's Law with a fractional power, making it applicable to high deformations.
+Ludwick's Law improves accuracy; however, to the best of the authors' knowledge, there is no systematic approach for determining the fractional power of the model.

 Dynamical modeling of soft robots is a common topic, including the construction of bending models for soft actuators using methods such as the piece-wise constant curvature approach~\cite{c14}, Cosserat rod model~\cite{c15}, and Lagrange equation~\cite{c16}.
 While these methods yield accuracy, they entail complex modeling processes.
 Recent studies~\cite{c9, c10, c11, c12} have proposed modeling soft pneumatic systems as second-order dynamic systems, determining damping ratios and natural frequencies through response fitting.
 Second-order equations offer simplicity and accuracy at lower bending angles but become less accurate at higher angles.
 Combining Euler's bending beam theory~\cite{c18} and Ludwick's Law~\cite{c22} may provide a feasible, useful, and accurate dynamic model.